Crutchrailgun/Projects-from-College/README.md

-//"This is a collection of my various projects from my senior year of College at WVU"
+"This is a collection of my various projects from my senior year of College at WVU"